chribjel/tcp-in-linux-kernel/Simulate delay and packet loss.md

-Delay and packet loss can be simulated by setting constants in `tc qdisc` for a given interface.
+do Delay and packet loss can be simulated by setting constants in `tc qdisc` for a given interface.

 The kernel must be compiled with `NET_SCHED` and `NET_SCH_NETEM`.